-(6) Timing and the "Immediately Thereafter" Requirement.
+6. Timing and the "immediately thereafter" requirement; "substantially contemporaneous."
 Given the theory of reliability of present sense impression-that a contemporaneous statement regarding an event or condition is unlikely to be contrived or misrepresented-some degree of rigor regarding the time element is required.
 But that the statement must have been made by the declarant "while perceiving" the event or condition (a contemporaneous statement), or "immediately thereafter" does not mean instantly thereafter; rather, a "slight lapse" of time is permitted.
+It has been held that if the statement is "substantially contemporaneous" with the event(s) this portion of the foundation has been met.

-Advisory Committee Note to FRE 803(1)("With respect to the time element, (the exception) recognizes that in many, if not most, instances precise contemporaneity is not possible, and hence a slight lapse is allowable")
+Advisory Committee Note to FRE 803(1)("With respect to the time element, (the exception) recognizes that in many, if not most, instances precise contemporaneity is not possible, and hence a slight lapse is allowable") 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.1